Krillian111/blog/src/markdown/resources/architecture.md

 - [Crash-only software: More than meets the eye](https://lwn.net/Articles/191059/)
   - Interesting article about the difference between software being able to shutdown gracefully and able to handle crashes and why it might makes sense to replace the former with the latter.
-  - It also points out where a lot of people misunderstand the concept of crash-only software which leads to a misconceptions regarding this concept.
+  - It also points out where a lot of people misunderstand the concept of crash-only software which leads to misconceptions regarding this concept.